mbanani/WorldGen/README.md

 ## 🎮 Quick Start / Usage

-Generate your first 3D scene in minutes:
+Generate your first 3D scene in seconds, just need a few lines of code:
+We support three modes:

-### Generate a 3D scene from a text prompt
+- 📝 Generate a 3D scene from a text prompt
+- 🖼️ Generate a 3D scene from an image
+- 📸 Generate a 3D scene from a panorama image

+### WorldGen API
 ```python
 # Example using the Python API
 from worldgen import WorldGen